avavax/php-project-lvl1/README.md

     Welcome to the Brain Game!
     What is the result of the expression?

-    May i have your name?: Zeus
+    May i have your name?: ilk
-    Hello, Zeus!
+    Hello, ilk!
     Question: 8 - 2: 6
     Your answer: 6
     Correct!